guglielmopescatore/filmocredit-pipeline/README.md

     (or, if you are in the FilmoCredit folder, you can run 'source .venv/bin/activate' on Linux/macOS or '.venv\Scripts\activate' on Windows)

+5. Create the .env file in the FilmoCredit folder with your Azure AI credentials (see below for details).

 5. Run FilmoCredit on Stremlit:
    - Linux/macOS: `streamlit run FilmoCredit/app.py`
    - Windows: `streamlit run FilmoCredit\app.py`